 c. the internal audit shall address the requirements of 8.6.2 – 8.6.8.

-.56.2 The shall conduct the internal audit in accordance with the following requirements:
+8.6.2 The Certified Organization shall conduct the internal audit in accordance with the following requirements:

 a.
-The internal audit shall be undertaken by personnel that have adequate knowledge of the SFI 2015-2019 Fiber Sourcing Standard;
+The internal audit shall be undertaken by personnel that have adequate knowledge of the SFI 2022Certified Sourcing Standard;

 b.
-Off-site interviews and desk audits are permissible, appropriate to the scope and scale of the organization;
+Off-site interviews and desk audits are permissible.

 c.
 If there have been no inputs or outputs for a site or manufacturing facility over the past year, internal audits are not required;